 The right-hand information panel shows the current status or warning or error messages if stacking errors are occurring.

-The Histogram tab shows not only the image histogram but allows the image levels to be stretched by moving the three vertical dashed yellow lines which represent the White Level, Black Level, and Mid-Level.
+The Histogram tab shows not only the histogram of the live stack data, but also allows the image levels to be stretched by moving the three vertical dashed yellow lines which represent the White Level, Black Level, and Mid-Level.
 The yellow curve shows the Transfer Curve which determines how bright the viewed image is for a given histogram level.
 For pixels at the Black Level point (and below) the viewed image will be black.
 For pixels at the Mid-Level point the viewed image will be mid (50%) grey.
 For pixels at (or above) the White Level point, the viewed image will be at maximum (100%) intensity.

 · Tweaks to the Black Level, White Level and Mid-Level affect how the image is shown on screen and how it is saved if choosing Save with Adjustments or Save Exactly as Seen.